adorsys/psd2-accelerator/service/README.md

 $ mvn clean package
 ```

-As a result, no existing line of code should got moved and new code should just fit into the style.
+As a result, no existing line of code should get moved and new code should just fit into the style.

 To do real-time and on-demand scanning of Java files with CheckStyle, IntelliJ offers an appropriate realtime CheckStyle Plugin.

 * First install the CheckStyle Plugin
   * Open IntelliJ IDEA -> Preferences -> Plugins -> Type in `CheckStyle` and search for it in the repositories
+  * Restart IntelliJ
 * Add realtime CheckStyle
   * Open IntelliJ IDEA -> Preferences -> Editor -> Inspections -> CheckStyle
   (checkbox should be checked)
 * Configure `google-checkstyle.xml` as default for the plugin
   * Open IntelliJ IDEA -> Preferences -> Other Settings -> Checkstyle
   * Add a new checkstyle and choose the file `service/google-checkstyle.xml` as configuration.
 You can name it `google-checkstyle`
-* Restart IntelliJ

 Using the plugin IntelliJ will mark not formatted code as a Warning or even as an Error depending on your preferred configuration.
 Furthermore, from now on a new CheckStyle area right next to the Terminal and Version Control is getting displayed.